yp-edu/yp-edu.github.io/pages/_drafts/evidence-of-learned-look-ahead.md

   - "[[Yoann Poupart]]"
 readingTime: 10
 image: /assets/images/evidence-of-learned-look-ahead_thumbnail.png
 description: TL;DR> Dive into how Leela Chess Zero, a class of neural networks to play chess, implements planning through a look-ahead mechanism.
-We'll break down the key findings of the linked article and explore the interpretability techniques used to study the model, like probing and activation patching.
+We'll break down the key findings of the linked articles and explore the interpretability techniques used to study the model, like probing and activation patching.
 These findings will be reproduced using the library lczerolens, a tool for chess XAI.
 ---

 ![Evidence of Learned Look-Ahead](evidence-of-learned-look-ahead.png)